antonhalim/creating-class-macros-bk-002-public/README.md

 steven.name # => "Steven"
 ```

-In order for this to work.
-We're going to have to write our own macro.
+In order for this to work, we're going to have to write our own macro.
 We're
 going to create a module named CachedAccessor that will add our
 `cached_accessor` macro.

 ## Manhandling Ruby

 When building a DSL, we have to move away from a lot of the normal ways of
 doing things.
 The next sections will cover:

-* Pragmatically getting and setting instance variables
+* _Pragmatically getting and setting instance variables_
-* Defining methods, and naming them dynamically
+* _Defining methods, and naming them dynamically_
-* Calling methods at run-time
+* _Calling methods at run-time_

 ### Setting variables the hard way

 We're used to setting instance variables this way:

 ``` ruby